Vai language

 Two Vai speakers, recorded in Liberia.

 The Vai language, also called Liberian, Vy or Gallinas, is a Mande language spoken by the Vai people, roughly 104,000 in Liberia, and by smaller populations, some 15,500, in Sierra Leone.

 Writing system

-Vai is noteworthy for being one of the few African languages to have a writing system that is not based on the Latin or Arabic script.
+Vai is noteworthy for being one of the few African languages to have a writing system that is not based on the Latin or Arabic scripts.
 This Vai script is a syllabary invented by Momolu Duwalu Bukele around 1833, although dates as early as 1815 have been alleged.
-The existence of Vai was reported in 1834 by American missionaries in the Missionary Herald of the ABCFM and independently by Rev. Sigismund Wilhelm Koelle, a Sierra Leone agent of the Church Missionary Society of London.
+The existence of the Vai script was reported in 1834 by American missionaries in the Missionary Herald of the ABCFM and independently by Rev. Sigismund Wilhelm Koelle, a Sierra Leone agent of the Church Missionary Society of London.

 The Vai script was used to print the New Testament in the Vai language, dedicated in 2003.

 Phonology

 Vai is a tonal language and has 11 vowels and 31 consonants, which are tabulated below.